 My parents told me to never get into a strangers car.
 They also warned me against swimming so soon after I’ve eaten.
 They showed me how to ride a bike and how to tie my shoes.

-While I was growing up in north Dallas, I observed and learned from the way my parents conducted themselves.
+While I was growing up in north Dallas, I observed the way my parents conducted themselves.
 In exchange I gained a desire to be punctual and I developed a strong work ethic.

 My parents are good people.
 I believe I am a good person, not just because of the compassion that my parents demonstrated toward others but also because I embraced these virtues and I’m sure that if I hadn’t had the willingness to abide and assimilate, then that would’ve been a failure on my part and not theirs.